To model human linguistic prediction, make LLMs less superhuman: Superhuman long-term memory

-Recent studies provide preliminary correlational evidence for the conjecture that the mismatch between LLM and human linguistic prediction is in part due to the LLMs' superior long-term memory.
-A regression analysis of reading times showed that language models were much less surprised than human readers by proper names like \textit{Tupelo}, which can only be predicted with accurate factual knowledge \citep{ohschuler23tacl}.
-This discrepancy was more severe for larger, more powerful models, suggesting that improving the next-word prediction accuracy of language models will not make them more human-like.
-Because proper nouns only constituted a small subset of the reading time datasets studied by \cite{ohschuler23tacl}, these results should at present be regarded as preliminary; this hypothesis should be tested in a more targeted way in future experiments.
+Supporting this conjecture, recent studies provide preliminary correlational evidence that the mismatch between LLM and human linguistic prediction is in part due to the LLMs' superior long-term memory.
+A regression analysis of reading times showed that LLMs were much less surprised than human readers by proper names like \textit{Tupelo}, which can only be predicted with accurate factual knowledge \citep{oh_2023_surprisal}.
+The discrepancy with humans was more severe for larger, more powerful models, suggesting that improving the next-word prediction accuracy of language models will not make them more human-like---if anything, the opposite is the case.

-Another, more indirect source of evidence for this hypothesis comes from the finding that language models trained on smaller amounts of data than typical mainstream LLMs yield probabilities that are better aligned to human reading times \citep{ohschuler23emnlp}.
-Although limiting the amount of training data could affect language model probabilities in many different ways, one of them is by preventing the exposure of factual information like the birthplace of Elvis that could eventually be memorized.
+Another, more indirect source of evidence for this hypothesis comes from the finding that language models trained on smaller amounts of data than typical mainstream LLMs yield probabilities that are better aligned to human reading times \citep{oh_2023_transformer}.
+Although limiting the amount of training data could affect language model probabilities in many different ways \citep{kaplan_2020_scaling, chang_2024_characterizing}, one of them is by preventing the exposure of factual information like the birthplace of Elvis that could eventually be memorized.
+Further support for this hypothesis comes from the finding that while training language models on some amount of text from specialized domains such as biology and physics textbooks improves their ability to model the reading behavior of subjects with the relevant domain expertise, training on too much data from those domains has a deleterious effect, suggesting again that the models acquire superhuman factual expertise \citep{skrjanec_2026_language}.